How To Pay Off Your Debt

-Becoming debt-free can open up a lot of doors – you can finally free up cash to put toward your retirement savings or that European vacation you’ve always dreamed of (paid for in cash, of course).
+Becoming debt-free opens a lot of doors – you can finally free up cash to put toward your retirement savings or that European vacation you’ve always dreamed of (paid for in cash, of course).
 It’s no wonder that many of us want to learn how to pay off debt early so we can reach those goals faster.

 The potential upside to paying off your debt early is that you can pay less interest throughout the lifetime of your loan and shorten the time it takes to pay it off.
 When you learn how long it’ll take to pay off your loan and decrease that timeline by a couple of months or years, it can serve as a motivator to better your financial situation.

 But keep in mind that this can decrease your cash flow.
 Maybe you need to save more money for an emergency fund so that you’re not caught off guard in case of an unexpected expenses (think car or house repairs).
-Unlike Rocket Loans, some loans also penalize you for paying it off early by charging fees, so it might not make sense to do, especially since you’re probably not going to save much money.
+Unlike Rocket Loans, some loan companies may also penalize you for paying it off early by charging fees.
+If that's the case, it might not make the most sense to pay off your loan early, especially since you’re probably not going to save much money.

 Which Debts Should You Pay Off First?

 In most cases, paying off debts with the highest interest rate is probably your best bet.
 That way you can save more money on interest, especially if you make more than the minimum payments.
 It’s also crucial that you pay off debts that are in collections as those mean you’re at risk of losing some sort of asset, like your car.

 Loans that tend to have the highest interest include payday loans and credit cards.
 Loans like federal student loans or your mortgage tends to have lower interest, meaning it’s OK to hold off paying them off early for now.
 Plus, you could qualify for federal student loan programs like loan forgiveness or income-based repayment plans, which can lower or eliminate part of your debt.